subquery/subql/docs/quickstart/understanding-helloworld.md

 > A short history lesson.
 Node Package Manager or npm was initially released in 2010 and is a tremendously popular package manager among JavaScript developers.
 It is the default package that is automatically installed whenever you install Node.js on your system.
 Yarn was initially released by Facebook in 2016 with the intention to address some of the performance and security shortcomings of working with npm (at that time).

 What yarn does is look at the `package.json` file and download various other dependencies.
 Looking at the `package.json` file, it doesn't look like there are many dependencies, but when you run the command, you'll notice that 18,983 files are added.
-This is because each dependency will also have their own dependencies.
+This is because each dependency will also have its own dependencies.

 ![key subql files](../../assets/dependencies.png)